 Sometimes, I sit and think about the fact that gay marriage was legalized in all fifty states for only four years.

-Four years ago, before this law was put into place, gay and lesbian couples could get married in only a small number of states.
+Four years ago, before this law was put into place, same-sex couples could get married in only a small number of states.
 In other ones, they could get a legal document stating that they were "life partners" but that, of course, wasn't recognized by most employers and insurance companies.
-Four years ago, when gay marriage was finally recognized in all fifty states, the LGBT+ community rejoiced; but, this happiness was short lived.
+Four years ago, when gay marriage was finally recognized in all fifty states, the LGBTQ community rejoiced.

 This little story brings me to my larger point: using terms like "religious freedom" and "difference of opinion" to make one's homophobia seem less severe.